EECS150/asic_labs_fa21/lab5/spec.md

 Once it completes, take a look at the build directory as in the previous labs.
 You might see additional files compare to the `syn-rundir`, and that’s because the PAR flow incorporates the RC and parasitic delays, in addition to the cell delays.
 Open `build/par-rundir/gcd_coprocessor.setup.par.spef` and search for the first occurrence of `D_NET`.
 What does it say about the first net?
-You may find [this wiki page](https://en.wikipedia.org/wiki/Standard_Parasitic_Exchange_Format#Parasitics) helpful. (thought experiment #1 : get a sense of the units at the top and orders of magnitude of the RC parasitics in the SPEF file.
+You may find [this wiki page](https://en.wikipedia.org/wiki/Standard_Parasitic_Exchange_Format#Parasitics) helpful. *(thought experiment #1 : get a sense of the units at the top and orders of magnitude of the RC parasitics in the SPEF file.
 If we used a 5nm technology library, do you expect the resistance to generally increase or decrease?
-How about the capacitance?)
+How about the capacitance?)*

 ## Question 2: Automated Flow

 a.)
-Check the post-Synthesis timing report (`syn_rundir/reports/final_time_PVT_0P63V_100C.setup_view.rpt`) and post-PAR timing report (`par_rundir/timingReports/gcd_coprocessor_postRoute_all.tarpt`).
-What are the critical paths of your post-PAR and post-Synthesis designs?
-Are they the same path?
-How does this critical path compare to your single-unit critical path?
+Check the post-Synthesis timing report (`syn-rundir/reports/final_time_PVT_0P63V_100C.setup_view.rpt`) and post-PAR timing report (`par-rundir/timingReports/gcd_coprocessor_postRoute_all.tarpt`).
+**What are the critical paths of your post-PAR and post-Synthesis designs?**
+**Are they the same path?**
+**How does this critical path compare to your single-unit critical path?**

 b.)
 Iterate on your design by modifying `design.yml` to find a rough estimate (no need to be too precise) for the clock period until you start running into setup errors.
-Given the number of cycles it takes to complete the testbench, what is the shortest time your design can finish the computation?
+**Given the number of cycles it takes to complete the testbench, what is the shortest time your design can finish the computation?**

 c.)
-Open the post-CTS timing report(`hammer_cts_debug/hammer_cts_all.tarpt`) and the post-PAR timing report(`par_rundir/timingReports/gcd_coprocessor_postRoute_all.tarpt`).
-Find a common path (same start and end sequential elements).
-What differences do you notice within the paths?
+Open the post-CTS timing report(`par-rundir/hammer_cts_debug/hammer_cts_all.tarpt`) and the post-PAR timing report(`par-rundir/timingReports/gcd_coprocessor_postRoute_all.tarpt`).
+**Find a common path (same start and end sequential elements).
+What differences do you notice within the paths?**
+---

 ## Innovus Commands

-As in the previous lab, we will look at the contents of `par.tcl` that Hammer generates and follow along using Innovus. (thought experiment #2 : open the `par.tcl` and search for the command `set_db add_fillers_cells`.
-Based on the names of the cells specified by this command, what do you think is the function of the filler cells?)
+As in the previous lab, we will look at the contents of `par.tcl` that Hammer generates and follow along using Innovus.
+*(thought experiment #2 : open the `par.tcl` and search for the command `set_db add_fillers_cells`.
+Based on the names of the cells specified by this command, what do you think is the function of the filler cells?)*

 Navigate to the directory `build/par-rundir` and type: